 Epiphany, on the 6th of January, marks the end of Christmastide.
 Befana (an old woman in Italian folklore) flies on her broomstick the night before, sending gifts to children and meets her destiny at the stake the next morning.
 Her fiery death concludes the festive season.
 Today bonfires are no longer allowed in the city so instead, La Regatta delle Befane takes place: a crowd of rowers dressed up as Befana compete on the Grand Canal from the Basilica della Salute to the Rialto Bridge.

 A number of good exhibitions close on 6th January, but with a well-planned museum-hopping itinerary, you can still catch all (or most) of them!
-Be sure to book one of the Prontopia locals to help you make the most of the rest of the day!
+Be sure to book one of the Prontopia locals assistant to help you make the most of the rest of the day!